-A guide for Council tenants
+A guide for council tenants

 Tenants' rights and responsibilities - managing your home

-• pay rent and charges on time
+You must pay your rent and any charges on time.

 Cleaning shared areas and closes